Aluminium-ion battery: Lithium-ion comparison

 Aluminium-ion batteries are conceptually similar to lithium-ion batteries, except that aluminium is the charge carrier instead of lithium.
 While the theoretical voltage for aluminium-ion batteries is lower than lithium-ion batteries, 2.65 V and 4 V respectively, the theoretical energy density potential for aluminium-ion batteries is 1060 Wh/kg in comparison to lithium-ion's 406 Wh/kg limit.

 Today's lithium-ion batteries have high power density (fast charge/discharge) and high energy density (hold a lot of charge).
-They can also develop dendrites that can short-circuit and catch fire whereas the non-volatile and nonflammable ionic liquid electrolyte in the Al battery improves its safety.
-The use of Al metal anode compared to Li metal also provides increased safety as the former has better air stability.
+They can also develop dendrites that can short-circuit and catch fire, whereas the non-volatile and nonflammable ionic liquid electrolyte in the aluminium battery improves its safety.
+The use of an Al metal anode as opposed to Li metal also provides increased safety due to the former having better air stability.
 Aluminium also transfers energy more efficiently because of its 3 electrons.
-Aluminium is more abundant/costs less than lithium, lowering material costs.
+Aluminium is more abundant and therefore costs less than lithium, lowering material costs.

 Challenges

 Aluminium-ion batteries to date have a relatively short shelf life.
 The combination of heat, rate of charge, and cycling can dramatically affect energy capacity.
 One of the reasons is the fracture of the graphite anode.
-Al atoms are far larger than Li atoms.
+Aluminium atoms are far larger than lithium atoms.

 Ionic liquid electrolytes, while improving safety and the long term stability of the devices by minimizing corrosion, are expensive and may therefore be unsuitable.
-However, recent advances in research have introduced safer and less expensive kinds of Al-ion batteries.
-This includes a "high safety, high voltage, low cost" Al-ion battery introduced in 2015 that uses carbon paper as cathode, high purity Al foil as anode, and an ionic liquid as electrolyte.
+However, recent advances in research have introduced safer and less expensive kinds of aluminium-ion batteries.
+This includes a "high safety, high voltage, low cost" aluminium-ion battery introduced in 2015 that uses carbon paper as the cathode, high purity aluminum foil as the anode, and an ionic liquid as the electrolyte.